Hospitality

 Maundy Thursday

 It is the Thursday before Good Friday and Jesus knows what lies ahead for him, ridicule, pain, suffering, darkness and death.
 Instead of fear and worry or spending the day in bed or stress eating or even denial, Jesus focuses on what is most important—his people.
 He gathers his 12 disciples and serves them.
-He teaches them how to remember him by the practice of communion or the Eucharist but before the meal he has another big lesson.
+He teaches them how to remember him by the practice of communion but before the meal he has another big lesson.

 As each arrive to the meal, Jesus greets them with a towel and basin to wash their feet.
 Can you imagine that?
 Think of THE most important person you know/imagine and you showing up for an honored meal and they sit you down to wash your dirty feet.
 (We are talking on a day you wore a certain shoe to hide the fact you didn’t have time for a pedicure or shower kind of day.)
 The Savior of the world, our Savior, knelt down and washed his friends’ feet.
 I’ve heard the story over and over then one time it struck me that Judas walked into that meal like everyone else.
 Jesus knew Judas’ plans to betray him, in fact later in the meal, Jesus dismisses him to do just that and STILL, Jesus washes his feet.
 Sit with that a bit.
 Would you have?
 I may have but maybe I would’ve made him wait, gave him the dirty water, the cheap soap.
 You?
 (Obviously, pray for me.)